hheinzer/teal/README.md

 ![teal](.logo.svg)

-Teal is a general-purpose computational fluid dynamics C library for solving hyperbolic-parabolic conservation laws on 3D unstructured meshes using the finite-volume method.
-It ships with a simple mesh generator, integrates with Gmsh for complex geometries, and includes solvers for compressible Euler and Navier-Stokes equations with support for user-defined source terms.
+Teal is a C library for computational fluid dynamics.
+It solves the compressible Euler and Navier-Stokes equations on 3D unstructured meshes using the finite-volume method.
+Conservation laws, flux schemes, and boundary conditions are interchangeable and can easily be extended to new physics.

 ![sphere](.sphere.png)